 Video mode initialization and transition to protected mode

-• Video mode initialization in the kernel setup code,
+Video mode setup

 u16 mode = boot_params.hdr.vid_mode;